rinajabu/unit_2_project/README.md

 - attempting to check for existing username when user tries to sign up for first time
     - got the check for existing username to work!; had to comment out the initial if statement giving me the error message, to get the foundUsername message to pop up
 - trying to add comment box functionality, cannot get it to work so far
+    - got commenting to work for each post, Nolo helped me fix a few things with my commenting route and form submission